Cancer of Unknown Primary (CUP)

 Cancer of unknown primary (CUP) is attributed when the disease has metastasized, but the place where the cancer began cannot be determined.
 Since many cancers are named after the place of origin, the designation of CUP is given in these cases.

 It’s suspected that the original (primary) tumor may be small or have shrunk without discovery.
 It is also possible that the original tumor was unknowingly removed, such as during a hysterectomy or the removal of a mole.
 CUP is most often found in the lymph nodes, liver, lungs, pancreas or bone, but can be found in other sites, as well.

-Recently, advances in diagnostic capabilities have dramatically improved, thus enabling physicians to ultimately identify cancers originally determined to be CUP.
+Recently, advances in diagnostic capabilities have dramatically improved, thus enabling physicians to ultimately identify cancers originally determined to be cancer of unknown primary.
 Sometimes, the type of cells found within the metastasis can help determine the hidden primary site.